Science

 This list of courses provides the most up-to-date course offering information.

-Students are required to take 3 credits of science during their time at EPHS, including Earth Science, Biology, and at least one other science course.
+Students are required to take 3 credits of science during their time at EPHS, including Earth Science, Biology, and at least one Physical Science course.
+Students are highly encouraged to take four or more science courses.

 Science Course Descriptions